aiidalab/aiidalab-qe/docs/source/installation/index.rst

 Installation Guide
 ==================

-The following links will guide you through the necessary steps to access AiiDAlab, install the Quantum ESPRESSO app, and configure your environment.
+The following links will guide you through the necessary steps to access the AiiDAlab platform and install the Quantum ESPRESSO app.

 .. toctree::
    :maxdepth: 1

    aiidalab/index
    install
-   configure